 Not only is it lush and green but it also comes with stunning beaches and quirky coastal towns.
 Mother nature has truly out done herself here.

-As the name suggests, the Redwoods National and State Parks is actually a collection of different parks across the area.
+As the name suggests, the Redwoods National and State Parks are actually a collection of different parks across the area.
 This is one of the largest areas of natural beauty in the country, so figuring out where to stay can be difficult.

 Whether you want a hiking haven, scenic sanctuary, or coastal cottage – I’ve got you covered.